stackplanet/sourcestack/README.md

-# stak - an adaptable template for a full-stack serverless Typescript web app
+# Adaptable template for a full-stack serverless Typescript web app

 **stak** is a fully featured serverless web app template, ready to be deployed into your AWS account and adapted to your needs.

-I created it as an alternative to AWS Amplify, which is a nice tool but
+A lot of full-stack AWS apps these days use the [Amplify framework](https://aws.amazon.com/amplify), which is a nice tool but [doesn't quite meet my requirements](./readme-vs-amplify.md).

-Focus on local testing...
+Many full-stack AWS apps these days use the [Amplify framework](https://aws.amazon.com/amplify).
+Amplify tries to simplify development by hiding the configuration of underlying infrastructure.
+This is great for getting started but often leads to problems when your requirements no longer match the framework's assumptions.

+stak is designed to give you full control over all aspects of the application and infrastructure, with a focus on a slick "out of the box" local development experience.

 A running version of the example todo list app can be found at [staklist.net](https://staklist.net)

 ## Features

 - Typescript everywhere - UI, API and infrastructure (using [AWS CDK](https://aws.amazon.com/cdk/)).
 - Fast builds and fast incremental deployments.